olee2/Space-Tourism-Website/README.md

 ### What I learned

-What I would consider one of the main lessons is TAKE NOTES OF HELPFUL RESOURCES IN ORDER TO CREDIT THEM LATER.
-I failed at this during this project, but I will do my best to not repeat the mistake in the future.

 I had almost no previous experience using JS for web-development.
 I do, however, have intermediate knowledge of JS as a programming language and was able to build on that when looking for solutions to my problems.
 I learned a lot about how JS can be used to manipulate html and the term DOM (Document Object Model) now makes more sense.
 I know that my way of using JS in this project is probably not even close to optimal, but hopefully
 I can build on the experiences from this project going forward.
 I am currently studying web-development and JS is the area of focus in the next couple of weeks and months.